Using Linux to Build Custom Topo Maps

 the GPS's filesystem.
 You may have to create it.

 - Place gmapsupp.img in that directory.
-It must be named and placed
+Do not rename it or put

 - Check that it worked, e.g.: